tewendel/interkit-masterarbeit/README.md

 # Interkit

-Interkit is a flexible authoring system for browser-based real world experiences, playful urban interactions, location-based games and experiences, and more.
+Interkit is a flexible authoring system for browser-based real world experiences, playful urban interactions, location-based games, and more.

-*It is currently in early alpha stage*
+*It is currently in early alpha stage.*

 - meteor-server reads and writes project files to repositories
 - svelte-admin is the authoring tool (Redaktionssystem)